The U.S. Will Registry Named Logo

 Responsibilities of an Executor

-This means he or she has a legal obligation to follow the instructions in the will.
+An executor has a legal obligation to follow the instructions in the will.
 The executor must ensure the completeness of the following: gathering any assets that belong to the deceased, paying any debts owed by the deceased, and distributing any remaining money to the beneficiaries named in the will.
 When it comes to the distribution of assets, the executor has a legal right to claim any assets specifically named to them in the will.
 This includes assets that would otherwise be distributed among the beneficiaries.

 What are the Rights of Beneficiaries?